CIS5650-Fall-2025/Project1-CUDA-Flocking/README.md

 <!-- ![Uniform Grid Boids](images/uniform_grid.png) -->
 ![Uniform Grid Boids Animation](gifs/uniform_grid_gif.gif)

 As you can see, the coherent arrays version performs best, followed by the uniform grid, and then brute force.
 Below is a deeper dive with framerate, frame time, and kernel step timing.
+Note: All testing is done with visualization off.

 ## Performance Analysis